St. Lawrence River Divide: West of the triple divide

 The divide has its origin at ‘Hill of Three Waters’ triple divide on the Laurentian Divide approx. 2 miles north of Hibbing, Minnesota.
-It follows a ridge south of the shore of Lake Superior, and then follows the ridge between the Wisconsin River and Fox River watersheds.
-From there it swoops south of Lake Michigan and Lake Erie along several recessional moraines such as the Valparaiso Moraine and Wabash Moraine.
+It follows the western boundary of the Saint Louis River watershed, and then winds through the Northern Highland of Wisconsin south of the shore of Lake Superior.
+It then follows the boundary between the Wisconsin River and Fox River watersheds.